gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 ![](/images/ltr-mean-reciprocal-rank.png){:.align-center}

-We can see that MRR doesn't care about the remaining relevant results and where they are ranked.
-So, if your use-case requires returning multiple relevant results, MRR might not be a suitable choice.
+We can see that MRR doesn't care about the position of the remaining relevant results.
+So, if your use-case requires returning multiple relevant results in the best possible way, MRR is not a suitable metric.

 ### 2. Average Precision(AP)
-Average Precision is a metric that evaluates whether all of the actual relevant items selected by the model are ranked higher or not.
+Average Precision is a metric that evaluates whether all of the ground-truth relevant items selected by the model are ranked higher or not.
 Unlike MRR, it considers all the relevant items.

 Mathematically, it is given by:

 $$
-AP = \frac{\sum_{k=1}^{n} (P(k) * rel(k))}{number\ of\ relevant\ documents}
+AP = \frac{\sum_{k=1}^{n} (P(k) * rel(k))}{number\ of\ relevant\ items}
 $$

 where: